puddingyd/lrs-ogm-series/README.md

 breakpoint, against background per-base read depths of 0.07× and 0.16× (versus a median of 106× across captured *AUTS2* exons).

-Run on macOS (Apple Silicon or Intel) with Docker Desktop installed:
+Run on macOS (Apple Silicon) with Docker Desktop installed:

 ```bash
 # (a) Manta v1.6.0 re-analysis (Docker; --platform linux/amd64 for Apple Silicon)